Participation of diverse human resources 1 (Women)

 Promoting operational improvements

-- Conducting awareness training
+- Conducting awareness training for manager

-- Examples of initiatives throughout our offices
+- Examples of initiatives for business improvement

 An operational improvement project of a model house built with the sharing of household chores as its theme